fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 }
 ```

-We can now get the multipier to work with command line parameters with the following changes
+We can now get the multiplier to work with command line parameters with the following changes

 ```js
 const multiplicator = (a: number, b: number, printText: string) => {